- Arts and Design»

 The Car Boot Addict

-I am a car boot addict.
-There, I have said it now!
-Each year, this grand old British Institution, times its’ arrival to coincide with the warmer weather.
-It signals a time for me to shut the front door behind me in favor of finding some outdoor pleasure.
+I am a car boot sale junkie.
+There now, I have said it!
+Every year, this grand old British Institution, times its’ arrival to coincide with the warmer weather.
+It signals a time for me to shut my front door behind me in favor of finding some outdoor pleasure.
 It is a time to enjoy the sunshine and a time to take in the sights and sounds of some of the local car boots held all over Norfolk.

 Arminghall Car Boot